 The spouses can also get a divorce by agreement.
 The court process is different.

-To learn more, go to the Separation and Divorce section of our Website.
+To learn more, consult our Separation and Divorce guide on our Website.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.